colonyos/colonies/docs/GettingStarted.md

 ```

 ## Start an executor
-Open another terminal (and *source examples/devenv*).
+Open another terminal (and *source devenv*).

 ```console
 colonies  executor os start --executorname my_executor --executortype cli
 ```
 ## Submit a process specification
-Example process specification (see examples/sleep.json).
+Example process specification (see examples/function/sleep.json).
 The Colonies Executor will pull the process specification from the Colonies dev server and start a *sleep* process.
 This will cause the executor above to sleep for 100s.
 The *env* array in the JSON below will automatically be exported as real environment variables in the sleep process.
 ```json
 {
   "conditions": {